tushardhole/ScrollShot/README.md

+<< THIS REPO IS UNDER DEVELOPMENT AND ADVISED NOT TO BE USED UNTILL INFORMED>>
 # ScrollShot

 You can use this library to take full screen scroll shots of android app.
 Currently it supports scroll shots where entire activity content is inside a ScrollView or WebView.